ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_intro.md

 Alport Syndrome (AS) is a hereditary disease affecting 1 in 5,000 births in the United States^1^.
-Children and young adults with AS suffer from hearing loss, vision abnormalities, and most notably kidney disease^2^.
+Children and young adults with AS suffer from hearing loss, vision abnormalities, and most notably kidney disease^2,3^.
 AS patients with kidney disease are diagnosed with glomerulonephritis, and present with symptoms of hematuria and proteinuria.
-Inevitably, their kidney functions progressively deteriorate and lead to End-Stage Renal Failure (ESRF) ^2^.
+Inevitably, their kidney functions progressively deteriorate and lead to End-Stage Renal Failure (ESRF) ^3-5^.
 It is well studied that ESRF in AS is caused by genetic mutations in the α3, α4, and α5 chains of type IV collagen, which are encoded by *COL4A3, COL4A4, and COL4A5*.
-In the kidney, the three type IV collagen proteins form heterotrimers and are exclusively found in the glomerular basement membrane (GBM)^3^.
-The lack of type IV collagen proteins causes the GBM to weaken and distend, and podocytes foot process effacement is also observed (REFERENCE).
+In the kidney, the three type IV collagen proteins form heterotrimers and are exclusively found in the glomerular basement membrane (GBM) ^6,7^.
+A dysfunction in any one of the type IV collagen proteins causes the GBM to weaken and distend, and podocytes foot process effacement to occur^5^.
 COL4A5 is the only type IV collagen protein encoded on the X chromosome, and is responsible for 80% of AS diagnosis.
 As the X-linkage suggests, males that are hemizygous to the *COL4A5* mutation are disproportionally affected compared to females.
-Males have an earlier onset and increased severity of the disease, with 50% of patients requiring dialysis or kidney transplants due to ESRF by the age of 25 and 100% by the age of 60^4^.
-On the other hand females that are heterozygous for this X-linked AS have relatively later onset with only 12% developing ESRF by the age of 40 and 40% at the age of 80 years^5^.
-Curiously, patients with similar genetic mutations do not all present the disease in a similar manner, and studies have observed their age of onset and severity to be highly variable^4^.
+Males have an earlier onset and increased severity of the disease, with 50% of patients requiring dialysis or kidney transplants due to ESRF by the age of 25 and 100% by the age of 60^8^.
+On the other hand females that are heterozygous for this X-linked AS have relatively later onset with 12% developing ESRF by the age of 40 and 40% at the age of 80 years^9^.
+Curiously, patients with similar genetic mutations do not all present the disease in a similar manner, and studies have observed their age of onset and severity to be highly variable^8^.

-In the 2015 International Workshop on AS, clinicians and researchers highlighted the need for an effective cure for AS^6^.
-Currently the only treatment option for AS patients is Angiotensin-converting-enzyme inhibitors (ACE-inhibitors), which are primarily used as treatment for hypertension^4^.
-Treatment with ACE-inhibitors are able to alleviate the mechanical pressures applied to the fragile GMB of AS patients and delay onset of ESRF, however treatment efficacy is highly dependent on timing^6,7^.
+In the 2015 International Workshop on AS, clinicians and researchers highlighted the need for an effective cure for AS^10^.
+Currently the only available treatment options for AS patients are Angiotensin-converting-enzyme inhibitors (ACE-inhibitors) or angitotensin receptor blockers (ARBs), which are primarily used as treatment for hypertension^2,8^.
+Treatment with ACE-inhibitors are able to alleviate the mechanical pressures applied to the fragile GMB of AS patients and delay onset of ESRF, however treatment efficacy is highly dependent on timing^10,11^.
 In addition to the lack of treatment options, we still do not have a specific target for therapeutic interventions.
 Although *Col4a5* is known to cause AS, it is a poor therapeutic target as patients with this mutation vary dramatically in disease progression.
-It is widely accepted that the varying age of onset and severity of AS is in part due to underlying mechanisms that are able to modify disease progression.
+It is widely accepted that the varying age of onset and severity of AS is in part due to underlying mechanisms that are able to modify disease progression^10,12,13^.
 However, small samples sizes and other confounding factors preclude the ability to study such modifier in humans.

-To our knowledge there has only been one study conducted to identify modifier genes in AS^8^.
-They observed variation between *Col4a3* knock out mice in 129X1/SvJ and C57BL/6J backgrounds, and identified 2 quantitative trail loci (QTL) on chromosome 9 and 16, however the intervals were not narrow enough to confidently identify candidate genes^8^.
+To our knowledge there has only been one study conducted to identify modifier genes in AS models^12^.
+They observed variation between *Col4a3* knock out mice in 129X1/SvJ and C57BL/6J backgrounds, and identified 2 quantitative trail loci (QTL) on chromosome 9 and 16, however the intervals were not narrow enough to confidently identify candidate genes^12^.

-In this study we aimed to effectively identify modifier genes of X-linked AS by introducing the *Col4a5* mutation into a diverse genetic background using the Diversity Outbred (DO) mice.
-DO mice are derived from eight inbred founder strains (A/J, C57BL/6J, 129S1/SvImJ, NOD/LtJ, NZO/HlLtJ, CAST/EiJ, PWK/PhJ, and WSB/EiJ), which captured nearly 90% of the known genetic variation present in laboratory mice^12^.
-The heterogeneity observed in the DO population allows for high resolution mapping and with a sufficient sample size this model is ideal for mapping modifier genes in X-linked AS ^9-11^.
+In this study we aimed to effectively identify modifier genes of X-linked AS by introducing the *Col4a5* mutation into a diverse geneti­­­c background using the Diversity Outbred (DO) mice.
+DO mice are derived from eight inbred founder strains (A/J, C57BL/6J, 129S1/SvImJ, NOD/LtJ, NZO/HlLtJ, CAST/EiJ, PWK/PhJ, and WSB/EiJ), which captured nearly 90% of the known genetic variation present in laboratory mice^14-17^.
+The heterogeneity observed in the DO population allows for high-resolution mapping and with a sufficient sample size this model is ideal for mapping modifier genes in X-linked AS.

 1\.
-Thomassen M, Flinter F. Clinical utility gene card for: Alport syndrome. *Eur J Hum Genet*.
-2012;20(6):–. doi:10.1038/ejhg.2011.237.
+Hertz JM, Thomassen M, Storey H, Flinter F: Clinical utility gene card for: Alport syndrome. *European Journal of Human Genetics* 20: 2012

 2\.
-Savige J, Gregory M, Gross O, Kashtan C, Ding J, Flinter F. Expert guidelines for the management of Alport syndrome and thin basement membrane nephropathy. *J Am Soc Nephrol*.
-2013;24(3):364-375. doi:10.1681/ASN.2012020148.
+Kruegel J, Rubel D, Gross O: Alport syndrome--insights from basic and clinical research. *Nat Rev Nephrol* 9: 170–178, 2013

 3\.
-Hudson BG, Tryggvason K, Sundaramoorthy M, Neilson EG. Alport“s syndrome, Goodpasture”s syndrome, and type IV collagen. *N Engl J Med*.
-2003;348(25):2543-2556. doi:10.1056/NEJMra022296.
+Savige J, Gregory M, Gross O, Kashtan C, Ding J, Flinter F: Expert guidelines for the management of Alport syndrome and thin basement membrane nephropathy. *J. Am.
+Soc.
+Nephrol.* 24: 364–375, 2013

 4\.
-Kashtan CE, Rheault M. Clinical practice recommendations for the treatment of Alport syndrome: a statement of the Alport Syndrome Research Collaborative. *Pediatr Nephrol*.
-2013;28(1):5-11. doi:10.1007/s00467-012-2138-4.
+Kelly YP, Patil A, Wallis L, Murray S, Kant S, Kaballo MA, Casserly L, Doyle B, Dorman A, O'Kelly P, Conlon PJ: Outcomes of kidney transplantation in Alport syndrome compared with other forms of renal disease. *Ren Fail* 1–4, 2016

 5\.
-Jais JP, Knebelmann B, Giatras I, et al. X-linked Alport syndrome: natural history and genotype-phenotype correlations in girls and women belonging to 195 families: a “European Community Alport Syndrome Concerted Action” study. *Journal of the American Society of Nephrology*.
-2003;14(10):2603-2610. doi:10.1097/01.ASN.0000090034.71205.74.
+Cosgrove D, Liu S: Collagen IV diseases: A focus on the glomerular basement membrane in Alport syndrome. *Matrix Biology* 1–10, 2016

 6\.
-Flinter F, Savige J, Savva I, et al. Advances and unmet needs in genetic, basic and clinical science in Alport syndrome: report from the 2015 International Workshop on Alport Syndrome. *Nephrol Dial Transplant*.
-May 2016:gfw095. doi:10.1093/ndt/gfw095.
+Heidet L, Cai Y, Guicharnaud L, Antignac C, Gubler MC: Glomerular expression of type IV collagen chains in normal and X-linked Alport syndrome kidneys. *Am.
+J. Pathol.* 156: 1901–1910, 2000

 7\.
-Gross O, Licht C, Anders HJ, et al. Early angiotensin-converting enzyme inhibition in Alport syndrome delays renal failure and improves life expectancy. *Kidney International*.
-2012;81(5):494-501. doi:10.1038/ki.2011.407.
+Hudson BG, Hudson BG, Tryggvason K, Tryggvason K, Sundaramoorthy M, Neilson EG: Alport“s syndrome, Goodpasture”s syndrome, and type IV collagen. *N. Engl.
+J. Med.* 348: 2543–2556, 2003

 8\.
-Andrews KL, Mudd JL, Li C, Miner JH.
-Quantitative trait loci influence renal disease progression in a mouse model of Alport syndrome.
-*Am J Pathol*.
-2002;160(2):721-730. doi:10.1016/S0002-9440(10)64892-4.
+Kashtan CE, Ding J, Gregory M, Gross O, Heidet L, Knebelmann B, Rheault M, Licht C: Clinical practice recommendations for the treatment of Alport syndrome: a statement of the Alport Syndrome Research Collaborative. *Pediatr Nephrol* 28: 5–11, 2013

 9\.
-Churchill GA, Gatti DM, Munger SC, Svenson KL.
-The Diversity Outbred mouse population. *Mamm Genome*.
-2012;23(9-10):713-718. doi:10.1007/s00335-012-9414-2.
+Jais JP, Knebelmann B, Giatras I, De Marchi M, Rizzoni G, Renieri A, Weber M, Gross O, Netzer K-O, Flinter F, Pirson Y, Dahan K, Wieslander J, Persson U, Tryggvason K, Martin P, Hertz JM, Schröder C, Sanak M, Carvalho MF, Saus J, Antignac C, Smeets H, Gubler MC: X-linked Alport
+syndrome: natural history and genotype-phenotype correlations in girls and women belonging to 195 families: a “European Community Alport Syndrome Concerted Action” study. *Journal of the American Society of Nephrology* 14: 2603–2610, 2003

 10\.
-Bogue MA, Churchill GA, Chesler EJ.
-Collaborative Cross and Diversity Outbred data resources in the Mouse Phenome Database. *Mamm Genome*.
-2015;26(9-10):511-520. doi:10.1007/s00335-015-9595-6.
+Flinter F, Savige J, Savva I, Renieri A, Knebelman B, Ding J, Zhang Y, Gale DP, Schachter AD, Morton LCG, Huang M, Schifter J, Skelding J, Friede T, Lennon R: Advances and unmet needs in genetic, basic and clinical science in Alport syndrome: report from the 2015 International Workshop on Alport Syndrome. *Nephrol.
+Dial.
+Transplant.* gfw095, 2016

 11\.
-Gatti DM, Svenson KL, Shabalin A, et al. Quantitative trait locus mapping methods for diversity outbred mice. *G3 (Bethesda)*.
-2014;4(9):1623-1633. doi:10.1534/g3.114.013748.
+Gross O, Licht C, Anders HJ, Hoppe B, Beck B, Tönshoff B, Höcker B, Wygoda S, Ehrich JHH, Pape L, Konrad M, Rascher W, Dötsch J, Müller-Wiefel DE, Hoyer P, Study Group Members of the Gesellschaft für Pädiatrische Nephrologie, Knebelmann B, Pirson Y, Grunfeld J-P, Niaudet P, Cochat P, Heidet L, Lebbah S, Torra R, Friede T, Lange K, Müller GA, Weber M: Early angiotensin-converting enzyme inhibition in Alport syndrome delays renal failure and improves life expectancy. *Kidney International* 81: 494–501, 2012

 12\.
+Andrews KL, Mudd JL, Li C, Miner JH: Quantitative trait loci influence renal disease progression in a mouse model of Alport syndrome.
+*Am.
+J. Pathol.* 160: 721–730, 2002

+13\.
+Korstanje R, Caputo CR, Doty RA, Cook SA, Bronson RT, Davisson MT, Miner JH: A mouse Col4a4 mutation causing Alport glomerulosclerosis with abnormal collagen α3α4α5(IV) trimers. *Kidney International* 85:
+1461–1468, 2014

+14\.
+Churchill GA, Gatti DM, Munger SC, Svenson KL: The Diversity Outbred mouse population. *Mamm Genome* 23: 713–718, 2012

+15\.
+Bogue MA, Churchill GA, Chesler EJ: Collaborative Cross and Diversity Outbred data resources in the Mouse Phenome Database. *Mamm Genome* 26: 511–520, 2015

+16\.
+Gatti DM, Svenson KL, Shabalin A, Wu L-Y, Valdar W, Simecek P, Goodwin N, Cheng R, Pomp D, Palmer A, Chesler EJ, Broman KW, Churchill
+GA: Quantitative trait locus mapping methods for diversity outbred mice.
+*G3 (Bethesda)* 4: 1623–1633, 2014

-Threadgill DW, Churchill GA.
-Ten years of the collaborative cross.
+17\.
+Threadgill DW, Churchill GA: Ten years of the collaborative cross.
-*G3 (Bethesda)*.
-2012;2(2):153-156. doi:10.1534/g3.111.001891.
+*G3 (Bethesda)* 2: 153–156, 2012